mattdesl/tendril-webtoy-blog-post/README.md

 During this 2D prototyping phase, I made two mistakes that I will now be mindful of next time I prototype:

 - *Dimensionality:* It would have been great to translate this experience into three dimensions, allowing for more depth and a greater sense of motion.
 Most of these algorithms can be translated into 3D, but too much of my code and architecture made assumptions about only two dimensions.
 - *Units:* When I initially protoytped in 2D, I used pixels for scaling and placement.
 This proved challenging when adapting the experience for other resolutions.
-It would have been better to use relative coordinates throughout the generative code, such as (0, 0) for top left and (1, 1) for bottom right of the screen — like I did in the above CodeSandbox demo.
+It would have been better to use relative coordinates throughout the generative code, such as (0, 0) for top left and (1, 1) for bottom right of the screen — like I did in the above CodeSandbox demos.

 ## Animations & Interactions